High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 This precision application reduces material waste by 12% compared to traditional brush-on alternatives.

-As adhesive specialists, we advocate for testing small samples before full scale production.
+As adhesive specialists, we advocate for testing small samples before full-scale production.

 It’s essential to evaluate a 50mm test strip to ensure the bond handles thermal expansion up to 90 degrees Celsius.